Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 Daily chart strong.
 Decent volatility.
 Price breaking the previous days high and closing at highs.

 Prime for a breakout.
 You can now play the next day with more confidence that you are aligning with the higher time frame sentiment.
-Many traders miss this but I think it’s really important to assess price from this relevant time frame.

-Intraday DAX chart next day
+Intraday DAX day trading - opening range

 Next day, price makes a large opening drive.

-Price action is super strong, and after the market opens the initial move is a one way street.
+Price action is super strong, and after the market opens, the initial move is a one way street.

 The opening range low is never even tested!